 The softwood and hardwood terminology does make sense.
-After all, evergreens have a tendency to be less dense compared to a deciduous tree which makes it easier to cut.
+After all, evergreens tend to be less dense compared to a deciduous tree which makes it easier to cut.
 On the other hand, most hardwoods are more difficult to cut because they are so dense.
 So as the balsa wood classification shows, there are no minimum weight requirements for being a hardwood.

 Our manufacturer for KGM Group has various types of woods that are available.

-- Over 50% of our purchases of Sapele are Verified Progress from our manufacturer
+- Over 50 per cent of our purchases of sapele is Verified Progress from our manufacturer.

 Oak has been the traditional material choice for timber windows and has been used in window construction for hundreds of years.
 It is a hardwood with amazing strength and durability and well-suited for heavy uses and when properly maintained can last for a lifetime.
 Also, oak timber windows have amazing aesthetics, due to the grain of each tree.
 It is the perfect, traditional option.

 There is a reduced moisture uptake in redwood timer that helps to extend the working lifespan of the window and improve weatherproofing.
-It makes it well suited for use in a number of different settings.
+It makes it well suited for use in many different settings.

 Redwood timber windows are ideal to provide a property with an added touch of traditional charm, without modern aesthetics being compromised.